-As of September 2015 West Thornton has employed a full time and permanent sport and PE facilitator who is partially funded by the sport premium grant.
+West Thornton has employ a full time and permanent sport and PE facilitator who is partially funded by the sport premium grant.
 The PE facilitator works alongside teaching staff to ensure high quality planning and teaching of PE resulting in:

 • every child in KS1 and KS2 receiving quality sports coaching